U.S. Economic Growth Falls Short as Supply Chain Disruptions Stunt Recovery

-The U.S. economy grew at a disappointing 6.5 percent annual rate second quarter in another sign that government stimulus spending has fallen short of expectations even while inflation has been hotter than anticipated.
+The U.S. economy grew at a disappointing 6.5 percent annual rate second quarter in another sign that the effect of government stimulus spending has fallen short of expectations even while inflation has been hotter than anticipated.

 Thursday’s report from the Commerce Department estimated that the nation’s gross domestic product — its total output of goods and services — failed to accelerate significantly in the April-June quarter from the 6.3 annual growth rate recorded for the first quarter of the year.
 The first quarter was revised down by a tenth of a percentage point from earlier reports.

 The annualized figure was far less than analysts had expected, but the economy was likely held back mainly by supply shortages in goods, components, and labor.
 According to Econoday, the median forecast was for eight percent growth.
 Other surveys had penciled in far more growth.
 The surveys by Bloomberg and the Wall Street Journal had growth at 8.4 percent.
+On Wall Street, some analysts were saying growth could come in at a nearly 10 percent rate.

 On a quarter-to-quarter basis, GDP grew 1.6 percent in the second quarter and 1.5 percent in the first three months of the year.

 Personal consumption, the biggest part of the economy, grew at an annualized rate of 11.8 percent, exceeding forecasts.
+Spending on goods rose at an annualized rate of 11.8 percent and spending on services rose 12 percent.

 But business inventories and home building lagged expectations, dragging down the overall number.
 Inventories subtracted 1.1 percentage points from quarterly growth.
-Residential investment took a 0.5 percentage point bite out of GDP.
+Residential investment fell by 9.8 percent, taking a 0.5 percentage point bite out of overall GDP.
+Investment in non-residential structures, which spans hotels to drilling rigs, fell seven percent.

-The personal consumption expenditures price index excluding food and energy costs, followed closely by Federal Reserve officials, climbed an annualized 6.1% in the second quarter, the biggest gain since 1983.
+The personal consumption expenditures price index, the inflation gauge followed closely by Federal Reserve officials, jumped an annualized 6.4 percent in the second quarter, the biggest gain since the era of Paul Volcker, up from 3.9 percent.
+Excluding food and energy, volatile categories that economists say do not represent the overall price level, the price index climbed 6.1 percent, compared with 2.7 percent in the first quarter.

+Huge levels of government stimulus have buffeted the economy over the past year and a half.
+Personal income decreased $1.32 trillion in the second quarter, or 22.0 percent, in contrast to an increase of $2.33 trillion, or 56.8 percent, in the first quarter, largely because of the pandemic stimulus checks.
+The personal saving rate fell to 10.9 percent in the second quarter from 20.8 percent in the first quarter.

 Overhanging the rosy economic forecasts for this year is the possibility of a resurgent coronavirus in the form of the highly contagious delta variant.
 The U.S. is now averaging more than 60,000 confirmed new cases a day, up from only about 12,000 a month ago.
 Should a surge in viral infections cause many consumers to hunker down again and pull back on spending, it would weaken the recovery.